brianmathews/PPTcrunch/README.md

 1. **Backup Creation**: Copies the original PPTX to a ZIP file for processing
 2. **Video Extraction**: Finds videos in the `ppt/media` directory within the PPTX
-3. **Video Compression**: Uses FFmpeg with your selected settings, prioritizing GPU (NVENC) when available and ensuring even dimensions for encoder compatibility
+3. **Video Compression**: Uses FFmpeg with your selected settings, prioritizing hardware acceleration (NVENC on Windows, VideoToolbox on macOS) when available and ensuring even dimensions for encoder compatibility
 4. **File Replacement**: Replaces original videos with compressed versions
 5. **Reference Updates**: Updates all XML references to reflect any filename changes
 6. **Final Assembly**: Creates the final compressed PPTX file